 Conclusion

 YouTube Video Optimization tips are good places to start, but always remember that, despite its prevalence, YouTube is still a pretty new technology.
-It has only been around for a little over a decade, and even to this day, there isn’t much precedent set for how video-sharing platforms should operate.
-This means that what “works” with YouTube content is a little unpredictable at best, and involves no small amount of luck.
+It has only been around for a little over a decade, and even today, there isn’t much precedent set for how video-sharing platforms should operate.
+This means that what “works” with YouTube content is a little unpredictable at best and involves no small amount of luck.

-With that disclaimer out of the way, there’s no reason to think that uploading successful videos is out of your reach.
-With patience, persistence, and some know-how from this article, you can absolutely create videos that are popular, helpful, engaging, and above all, serve you in your professional endeavors.
-These YouTube Video Optimization tips will help for your business.
+With that disclaimer out of the way, there’s no reason to think uploading successful videos is out of your reach.
+With patience, persistence, and some know-how from this article, you can create popular, helpful, engaging videos and, above all, serve you in your professional endeavors.
+These YouTube Video Optimization tips will help your business.